gitbls/sdm/README.md

 sudo journalctl -b -1 | grep FirstBoot
 ```

+## Next steps

+If you want to adopt sdm into your RasPiOS management tools, a great way to get started is to use the <a href="Docs/Example-Commands.md#official-getting-started-with-sdm-script">Official Getting Started With sdm script</a> to quickly and easily learn how to customize an IMG.

+The most important new user docs are: <a href="Docs/Command-Details.md">Command Details</a> and <a href="Docs/Plugins.md">Plugins</a>.

 ## What else can sdm do?

 Here are a few examples:

 * **Install applications**  &mdash; Editors (emacs, vim, zile, etc), and any other packages you always install in a new system.
-You direct sdm to install apps using the `apps` plugin.
+Direct sdm to install apps using the `apps` plugin.
 See <a href="Docs/Plugins.md#apps">the apps plugin</a> for details.

-    See <a href="Docs/Example-Commands.md">Example Commands</a> for some examples, and also see the files sdm-apps-example and sdm-xapps-example in this GitHub.

 * **Install and configure VNC** &mdash; Have every system or only selected systems come up with VNC installed and configured, using either RealVNC on the console, or TightVNC or TigerVNC virtual desktops.
 Or a combination of RealVNC on the console AND virtual desktops.
 See <a href="Docs/Plugins.md#vnc">the VNC plugin</a>.